There are many ways to relax at home, and more and more people have started to use yoga for meditation and relaxation purposes.

 There are different disciplines that focus on the mental, physical and/or spiritual aspects of yoga, so you can follow your own path.

-If you intend to use yoga for meditation and relaxation purposes, you should probably include these three complimentary elements (mental, physical AND spiritual).
+If you intend to use yoga for meditation and relaxation purposes, you should probably include these three complementary elements (mental, physical AND spiritual).
 Keep in mind that a spiritual person may (or may not) be religious and/or vice-versa.

 You may also be interested in learning how to meditate.